 During spring and autumn you can see a wide variety of migratory birds as Cissbury is one of the first coastal landing points after their long flight across the channel.

-Originally a small hill fort in a commanding position – so you can enjoy fantastic views over the surrounding countryside.
-Pottery found and carbon dating on an animal bone suggest the fort was built in the early Iron Age, but some Bronze Age pottery has also been found.
+It was originally a small hill fort so needed a commanding position.
+Pottery found and carbon dating on an animal bone suggest it was built in the early Iron Age, but some Bronze Age pottery has also been found.

 The site is well known due to the beech trees, planted in 1760 by Charles Goring.
 They subsequently became a famous landmark, however, the Great Storm of 1987 destroyed most of them.
 The replanted trees are doing well.

-Guests who enjoy walking wrote the following: “Lovely, well equipped cottage.
+Recent guests who enjoy walking wrote: “Lovely, well equipped cottage.
 Didn’t use car at all, so many walks from the village.
 Had our own maps but leaflets and books in the cottage were very helpful”

 There are stargazing walks, romantic rambles, beach side paths and pub trails for you to enjoy.
 Discover an amazing network of well sign posted footpaths and longer distance trails: The South Downs Way, The Downs Link and the Monarch’s Way.